sugarkube/sugarkube/docs/markdown/notes/pseudo-install-kapps.md

 ### Install kapps
 Process each manifest sequentially, processing all kapps in it in parallel.
 For `helm` charts, do the following:
-* Find the dir in the cache containing `Chart.yaml`
+* Find the dir in the workspace containing `Chart.yaml`
 * Expect the Makefile to be in the same dir
 * Search for `values.yaml`, and `values-<profile/cluster>.yaml` (but
   these could be in a sibling directory... how do we find them?
 Maybe have